saksham142/KEYWORDS/README.md

   Definition: Parallelism involves using multiple processors or cores to perform computations simultaneously, thereby increasing the overall performance of the system.
 It can be implemented at various levels, such as instruction-level parallelism (ILP), thread-level parallelism (TLP), and data-level parallelism (DLP).
     Examples: Multi-core processors, GPUs.

+**6.Operating systerm**

+An Operating System is system software that acts as an intermediary between users and the computer hardware.
+It is responsible for managing hardware resources (such as the CPU, memory, and storage devices), providing a user interface, and enabling the execution of application software.
+The OS performs essential functions to ensure that hardware and software work together efficiently and securely.

+**7.Web Development**

+Web Development is the process of designing, building, deploying, and maintaining websites and web applications.
+It involves the use of various technologies and programming languages to create functional, interactive, and aesthetically pleasing web experiences for users.
+Web development also includes ensuring that web applications are secure, performant, and scalable.

+***Key Components of Web Development:***

+* Front-End Development:

+     Definition: The client-side part of web development, focused on what users see and interact with in their web browsers.

+    + Technologies:
+         - HTML (HyperText Markup Language): Structures the content on the web page.
+         - CSS (Cascading Style Sheets): Styles the appearance of web pages (e.g., layout, colors, fonts).
+         - JavaScript: Adds interactivity and dynamic features to web pages (e.g., animations, form validations).
+         - Front-End Frameworks and Libraries: Tools like React, Angular, and Vue.js that simplify and enhance front-end development.

+*  Back-End Development:

+   Definition: The server-side part of web development, focused on how web applications function behind the scenes and manage data.

+   +  Technologies:
+         - Server-Side Languages: Languages like Python, Ruby, PHP, Java, and Node.js used to create server-side logic.
+         - Databases: Systems like MySQL, PostgreSQL, MongoDB, and SQLite that store and manage data.
+         - Server Management: Handling server configurations, APIs, and ensuring the backend can process requests and serve data efficiently.

+* Full-Stack Development:

+  - Definition: Combines both front-end and back-end development to create complete web applications.
+  - Skills: Involves proficiency in both client-side and server-side technologies and the ability to manage the entire web development process.

+* Web Design:

+  - Definition: Involves the aesthetic and usability aspects of web development, including layout design, color schemes, typography, and user experience (UX) design.
+  - Tools: Design software like Adobe XD, Figma, and Sketch are often used to create mockups and prototypes.

+* Web Hosting and Deployment:

+  - Definition: The process of making a web application or website accessible on the internet.
+  - Components: Includes choosing a hosting provider, setting up servers, and deploying code.
+  - Tools: Services like AWS, Heroku, and Netlify facilitate hosting and deployment.

+* Web Security:

+  - Definition: Ensuring that web applications and data are protected from threats and vulnerabilities.
+  - Practices: Includes implementing SSL/TLS for secure communication, protecting against SQL injection, cross-site scripting (XSS), and ensuring proper authentication and authorization.